-Cambridge Wind Band (CWB) was founded by Viv Halton and Sarah Hughes in January 2012, to provide quality music making for wind, brass and percussionists in the Cambridge locale.
-The fifty-piece band enjoys a wide-range of music playing classics from the wind orchestra repertoire, transcripts of film and TV themes alongside arrangements of popular music and specially commissioned pieces.
+Cambridge Wind Band (CWB) was founded by Viv Halton and Sarah Hughes in January 2012, to provide quality music-making for wind, brass and percussionists in the Cambridge area.
+The fifty-piece band enjoys playing a wide range of music, including classics from the wind orchestra repertoire, transcripts of film and TV themes, arrangements of popular music, and specially-commissioned pieces.

 CWB performs at least four concerts a year in Cambridge.
-Alongside their formal concerts, CWB have performed as part of the summer music festival in July 2014, at Wandlebury Country Park (2014), Girton Feast (2016 and 2018), and Windsor Castle (2017 and 2018).
+Alongside these formal concerts, CWB has performed in summer concerts at Wandlebury Country Park (2014), Girton Feast (2016 and 2018), and Windsor Castle (2017 and 2018).

-In December 2015, CWB joined 320 bikers dressed as Santa at Addenbrooke’s hospital to entertain the crowds as they delivered Christmas presents to unwell children.
-CWB are very much looking forward to be involved in this incredible event in 2016!
+In recent years, CWB has played at Addenbrooke’s Hospital in Cambridge to entertain the crowds as 320 bikers, dressed as Santa, delivered Christmas presents to unwell children.
+CWB is very much looking forward to be involved in this incredible event in December 2018!